Dayoxx/Django/README.md

 - Temperature display in Fahrenheit

 The README is structured to help users understand what the app does, how to install and run it, and how to contribute to the project.

-Is there anything specific you'd like me to add or modify in the README?